Sustainable Clothing Sourcing and Manufacturing in Vietnam // How to find Ethical and Eco-friendly Garment Manufacturers

 Piñatex:

-Piñatex is a revolutionary material made from pineapple leaf fibers, typically discarded during harvest.
+Piñatex is a revolutionary material made from pineapple leaf fibers, which are typically discarded during the harvesting process.
 By utilizing this waste product, Piñatex creates an additional income stream for farmers while providing a sustainable alternative to leather.
 It’s a prime example of how innovation in the textile industry can lead to more eco-friendly and ethical material options.

 Econyl:

 Econyl is a brand of regenerated nylon made from recycled materials like fishing nets, fabric scraps, and industrial plastic waste.
-Creating Econyl reduces nylon's global warming impact by up to 80% compared to material derived from oil.
+Creating Econyl reduces the global warming impact of nylon by up to 80% compared to material derived from oil.
 This innovative material is helping to drive the fashion industry towards more sustainable and circular practices.
-It symbolizes a significant stride in addressing the waste problem while offering high-quality, durable materials for various applications.
+It represents a significant step forward in addressing the waste problem, while offering high-quality, durable materials for various applications.

 Organic-Linen: